Dedicatees and Dates of First Meeting

 Faculté de musique, Université Laval, Québec

-The contents of this website may be freely used for documentary purposes in a research context provided that due credit is given but may not be mirrored on any other server.
-Links to external or third-party websites cannot be guaranteed to be, or remain, valid or persistent, and their contents cannot be guaranteed to be, or remain, accurate or appropriate.
+The contents of this website dedicated to the English composer Kaikhosru Shapurji Sorabji may be freely used for documentary purposes in a research context, provided that due credit is given, but may not be mirrored on any other server.
+Links to external or third-party websites are not guaranteed to be or remain valid or persistent and their content is not guaranteed to be or remain accurate or appropriate.

 Faculté de musique, Université LavalDHTML JavaScript Menu by Milonic.com